RebootJeff/rebootjeff.github.io/source/_posts/2013-08-25-hack-reactor-is-my-future.markdown

 >OMG @RebootJeff just paradoxed himself \#WTF \#ICallBS \#hypocrisy

 Shut up and listen.
-You can posit that I'm merely rationlizing a money-grubbing stance, and I know that's what it looks like, but, I hold myself obligated to meet the same standards and expectations when I'm finally a parent.
+You can posit that I'm merely rationlizing a money-grubbing stance, and I know that's what it looks like, but I hold myself obligated to meet the same standards and expectations when I'm finally a parent.
 In this case, the expectation I'm talking about is the responsibility (and deep desire) to help my child <del>become a Neil deGrasse Tyson badass</del> get really awesome education.

 Not to mention, my family has that traditional Asian risk-aversion baked into its collective mind.
 However, as my mom pointed out, pursuing fantastic educational opportunities shouldn't be considered a (financial) risk to avoid if the parent can help out.